kennt/ncloud/README.md

 ### Application layer
 This is where the main send/receive loop are driven from.
 Currently, there is MP1App.cpp.
-But MP2App.cpp and SocketApp.cpp are envisioned.

 ## Differences from the old version
 1. Ports are now used in the code.
 In my code I have used port 6000 for the membership protocol and 6001 for the ring protocol.
 This will allow one machine to run different processes all taking part in the membership/ring protocol.
 2. JSON is used as for the communication protocol.
-Which means that other languages could be used to provide nodes on the network.
-One idea may be for an interactive Python session to participate in the membership protocol.
 3. The params file is now a JSON file.
-Makes it easier to read in.

 ## Future work